Holy Family Catholic School continues the tradition of Catholic education in Galveston, providing instruction for prekindergarten to eighth grade.

 To prepare students for the future, Holy Family educates the whole child by building a strong foundation with focus on four key areas: intellectual, spiritual, moral, and physical.
 Educators incorporate Christ-centered teachings with accelerated academics and enrichment activities in a family-like atmosphere where faith and culture are intertwined in all areas of campus life.
 Classes are small and student-focused with the average class size ranging form 10 to 15 students.

-In addition to traditional subjects like math and English/language arts, Holy Family puts emphasis on science, social studies, and religion.
-To round out the curriculum, students also receive instruction in Spanish, art, music, physical education, and technology.
+In addition to traditional subjects, Holy Family puts emphasis on science, social studies, and religion.
+Students also receive instruction in Spanish, art, music, physical education, and technology.

 There is daily prayer, religious instruction, weekly, student-led Masses, and focus on the core values of kindness, compassion, integrity, self-discipline, and respect for self and others.